qbg/syntax-rules/README.md

 ## Limitations

-There is currently no way to give a macro a docstring.

-There is currently no way to give a meaningful argument list to a macro.
+The arglists of a macro defined by defsyntax-rules/defsyntax-case is the list of rules.

 ## License